flynx/Sony-a9-bugs-and-suggestions/README.md

 ## Suggestions

-This section describes non-critical features that would make the camera more convenient in every day use.
+This section describes non-critical features that would make the camera more convenient in everyday use.

 ### Menu and playback buttons turn screen on if eye sensor not activated until shutter button half press (return to shooting)